McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Introduction

-Motivated by the aforementioned works, we are interested in deriving the existence and uniqueness of (variational) solutions to a large class of MVSPDEs (\ref{eq03}) with locally monotone coefficients, which extend not only the classical result by Krylov and Rozovskii \cite{KR} but also the further generalization by Liu and R\"{o}ckner \cite{LR2,LR13}.
+where $W(t)$ stands for a Hilbert-space-valued cylindrical Wiener process and $A,B$ satisfy some locally monotone conditions, which extend not only the classical result by Krylov and Rozovskii \cite{KR} but also the further generalization by Liu and R\"{o}ckner \cite{LR2,LR13}.
 The classical variational framework was first developed by Pardoux, Krylov and Rozovskii (see \cite{KR, RS}), where they employed the well-known monotonicity method to prove the existence and uniqueness of solutions to SPDEs satisfying the monotonicity and coercivity conditions.
 This classical framework has been substantially generalized in \cite{LR2,LR13,LR1} to more general SPDEs satisfying local monotonicity and generalized coercivity conditions, which are applicable to various quasilinear and semilinear SPDEs.
-In this work, we establish a general framework also include the McKean-Vlasov case (see Theorem \ref{th2}), in particular, we assume that